teorth/equational_theories/commentary/Equation1491.md

 This law also implies that left multiplications are injective.

-This law cannot hold in a non-trivial group.
+In a quasigroup this law is equivalent to the Asterix law 65, hence parastrophically equivalent to [law 4443](https://teorth.github.io/equational_theories/implications/?4443) in the sense that `◇` obeys the Obelix law if and only if the right division operation defined by `(x/y)◇y = x` obeys law 4443.
+It cannot hold in a non-trivial group.